icookycom/IDM-Midpoint-POC-Employments-and-Positions/README.md

 <img src="https://github.com/icookycom/IDM-Midpoint-POC-Employments-and-Positions/blob/main/manuals/POC%20Midpoint%20IDM%20Employee%20Employment%20Position%20Part%203%20022.png" border="0"></img><br>
 <br>
 What will work:<br>
-- Adding multiple jobs and positions for an employee from a single HR source<br>
+- Adding multiple jobs and positions for an main User from a single HR source<br>
 - Changing an employee's name on main User changes the name in employment, positions, accounts and logins<br>
 - Changing the name of the organization changes the name in employment, positions, accounts<br>
 - AD rights requested for a position are transferred to the employment if the position does not have its own AD account<br>
+- The main User can request rights to their employment and positions<br>
+- The boss can request rights to the positions of his subordinates<br>
 <br>

 <b>Storytelling</b><br>